fayezbaig/Scrapy-Project/README.md

 Create table and name it

 ### Step 3
-enter root password and table name in upwork.py script
+change root password and database name in pipeline.py

 ### Step 4
 Run the script by the following command